QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

 \subsubsection{Communication Network}

-\begin{itemize} \item We consider a network, $N$, of honest nodes $\mathbb{H}$, having $r_h\geq1/2$ of the total relative stake.\footnote{For the ease of reference we refer to nodes that are a part of $N$, as nodes that are in $N$.} \item The maximum communication delay (block propagation delay) between any two nodes is at most $\tau$.
-In \proto, $t_{sl}$ is set equal to $\tau$.
-This implies \emph{synchronous communication} amongst the nodes in $N$, w.r.t. time slots.
-Note that this is similar to the communication requirement in v1, Praos, and Algorand (Please refer to the comparative note in the Appendix for further details). \item All nodes not in $N$, are considered to be adversarial who represent $r_a$ relative stake. \item Thus, the adversary, $\mathbb{A}$, can be said to be comprised of nodes with malicious intent, $\mathbb{A}_a$, and nodes that follow the protocol but are not in $N$ due to their high communication delay, $\mathbb{A}_h$.
-The network is described in Fig. \ref{fig:netN}. \end{itemize}
+\begin{itemize} \item We consider a network, $N$, of honest nodes $\mathbb{H}$, having $r_h\geq1/2$ of the total relative stake.
+All nodes not in $N$, are considered to be adversarial who represent $r_a$ relative stake. $\mathbb{A}_a$ comprises of nodes with malicious intent, while $\mathbb{A}_h$ comprises of nodes that follow the protocol but are not in $N$ due to their high communication delay.
+The network is described in Fig. \ref{fig:netN}. \item The maximum communication delay (block propagation delay) between any two nodes during synchronous phase is at most $\tau$.
+In \proto, $t_{sl}$ is set equal to $\tau$. \\ \end{itemize}